Holt, Norfolk: Festivals and cultural events

-Holt Summer Festival
+Holt Festival

-The Holt Summer Festival started in 2009 is an arts festival.
-The event runs for a week and included music, theatre, literature, cinema and art.
+The Holt Festival started in Summer 2009 as an arts festival.
+The events run for a week and include music, theatre, literature, cinema and art.

 Doctor Who events

 On Sunday 25 June 2006, Holt was "invaded" by Daleks.
 The event was a celebration of BBC Television's classic science fiction series Doctor Who.
 The Doctor Who Midsummer Invasion attracted many fans of the ever-popular show to the town as well as some of its previous stars.
 Organised by Planet Skaro, a local sci-fi store that has subsequently closed, the highlight of the day was a Dalek parade through the town centre.

 Due to the success of the first Invasion, another science fiction themed event took place in Holt on 30 June 2007.

 Sport and recreation

 Holt has a Rugby football club, formed in 1961.
 The club's first match was played against West Norfolk on Gresham's School playing field.
 In the early days the team used the White Lion Hotel (now closed) for their changing rooms and hospitality.
 In 1967 the club was able to purchase 9 acre of land on the eastern side of Bridge Road in nearby High Kelling.
 The club began playing their home games at their new facilities in 1969.
 At Bridge Road the club has three full-size pitches, six dedicated mini pitches and a clubhouse which was built in 1970.
 There are changing room facilities for up to 100 players.
-The club has three senior sides, a junior side and mini rugby sides for 6- to 12-year-olds.
+The club has three senior sides, a junior side and mini rugby sides for 6- to 18-year-olds.

 Holt United Football Club was formed in 1894 and was a founder member of the North Norfolk and Norwich League, which began in 1895.
 In 1927 the club joined the Norwich and District League and went on to win this league on five occasions.
 In 1935 the club was in the Norfolk and Suffolk League and did not suffer a league defeat until December that year, when they lost to Norwich City A at Carrow Road.
 Holt was the first amateur team to play at the newly built Carrow Road ground.
 In 1985 Holt United left their ground at Jubilee Road, which was sold to finance the new Sports Centre complex on Kelling Road.
 For one season Holt played their matches at Gresham's School.
 In 1986 the club moved to their new ground at the Sports Centre.
 Four years later they dropped into junior football.
 During the past three seasons the club have remained in Division One of the Anglian Combination.
 At present Holt United runs three sides, the first team playing in the Anglian Combination and the Reserves and colts teams in the North East Norfolk League.

 Holt Harlequins Hockey Club (formerly Cromer Hockey Club) plays at the astroturf ground at Gresham's School.

 Holt has a King George's Field in memorial to King George V.